bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 The important point is that the writes on line `(1)` and `(2)`, must go to the address `dma_address + 0` resp. `dma_address + 8` for correctness.
 In particular, there must not be padding at the start of the `struct` and between `a` and `b`.

-How can this reasoning be justified?
-The C++ standard itself only gives light guarantees about the `layout of structs <http://eel.is/c++draft/class.mem#26>`_:
+*How can this reasoning be justified?* The C++ standard itself only gives light guarantees about the `layout of structs <http://eel.is/c++draft/class.mem#26>`_:

 .. pull-quote::

    If a standard-layout class object has any non-static data members, its address is the same as the address of its first non-static data member if that member is not a bit-field.
    Its address is also the same as the address of each of its base class subobjects.
-   [Note: There might therefore be unnamed padding within a standard-layout struct object inserted by an implementation, but not at its beginning, as necessary to achieve appropriate alignment.
-   — end note]
+   [Note: There might therefore be unnamed padding within a standard-layout struct object inserted by an implementation, but not at its beginning, as necessary to achieve appropriate alignment. — end note]

-Thus, the C++ standard guarantees that the write on line `(1)` goes to  `dma_address + 0`, but on its own it does not guarantee that there won't be padding between `a` and `b`.
+Thus, the C++ standard guarantees that the write on line `(1)` goes to  `dma_address + 0`, but on its own it does not guarantee the exclusion of padding between `a` and `b`.
-More concrete guarantees are given by the platform ABI.
-For example, the ARM ABI [#abi-arm]_ guarantees that
+However, more concrete guarantees are given by the platform ABI and we rely on those for the particular architectures which we support.
+For example, the ARM ABI [#abi-arm]_ guarantees that:

 .. pull-quote::

    - The alignment of an aggregate shall be the alignment of its most-aligned component.
    - The size of an aggregate shall be the smallest multiple of its alignment that is sufficient to hold all of its members when they are laid out according to these rules.

+.. todo:: is the following note accurate?

 .. note::

-   Additional assumption: For standard-layout class objects, compilers only insert padding between fields if it is necessary to achieve alignment.
+   We also make an **additional assumption**: For standard-layout class objects, compilers only insert padding between fields if it is necessary to achieve alignment.

 How is this reflected in |project|?
 ------------------------------------